-Reasonable Possibility An adverse event where there is evidence to suggest a causal relationship between the study drug and the adverse event.
-No Reasonable Possibility An adverse event where there is no evidence to suggest a causal relationship between the study drug and the adverse event.
+Reasonable Possibility An AE where there is evidence to suggest a causal relationship between the study drug and the AE.
+No Reasonable Possibility An AE where there is no evidence to suggest a causal relationship between the study drug and the AE.